gazdamir1/gazdamir1/README.md

 ### :handshake: Contributions :
 - **Information Technology Center of the Republic of Tatarstan** - Writing tests on Angular/Jasmine for project.

+### :dart: Interests :
+- :coffee: I love to develop high-performance and easy-to-use interfaces.
+- :books: Constantly studying new technologies and libraries.
+- :game_die: Interested in games/movies/TV shows/music and how it all works.